Terms and Conditions

 Our Closure or Suspension of Your Account.
 We may close or suspend your Account at any time.
 Your Card remains our property.
 We may cancel your right to use your Card at any time.
 Once your Account has been closed, you agree to discontinue using your Card.
 If we close your Account, we may, at our option, apply the remaining balance to a new account for your benefit.
 If you have not spent the remaining balance prior to Account closure, you may contact the Service Center to request a check for the remaining balance, less the Paper Check Fee.

 Your Closure of Your Account.
 If, at the time you close your Account, all transactions have cleared and there is no remaining balance, your Account will be closed to further use.
 If there is a remaining balance, you may use your Card to reduce the balance to zero before closing your Account.
 Alternatively, you can contact the Service Center to request a check for the remaining balance of your Account, less the Paper Check Fee, or request an Emergency Cash Transfer.
 You understand that you are responsible for negative balances that occur after your notice of closure to the same extent as provided in this Agreement for an open Account.
 You agree to destroy your Card after your Account is closed.

 Any remaining unclaimed balance will be reported and remitted as unclaimed property to the appropriate state as required by state law after a period of time defined by that state’s law.
 After we turn the funds over to the state, we have no further liability to you for the funds and you must apply to the appropriate state agency to reclaim your funds.

-This Agreement will be governed by the laws and regulations of the United States and, to the extent not so covered, by the laws and regulations of the State of North Carolina.
+This Agreement will be governed by the laws and regulations of the United States and, to the extent not so covered, by the laws and regulations of the State of California.
 A determination that any part of this Agreement is invalid or unenforceable will not affect the remainder of this Agreement.

 English Document Controlling.